 - Delegate to other DNS servers (for specific DNS domains or ‘zones’)

-The internal TN-SP servers can be queried directly by end clients (resolvers) or other DNS servers local to, and used by, a group of end-user clients.
+The internal DNS servers can be queried directly by end clients (resolvers) or other DNS servers local to a group of end-user clients.

 The internal DNS implementation is summarised in the diagram below.

 Figure 1 shows the TN-SP internal (TN) DNS provision